chungxon/flutter_cleanner/README.md

 # Flutter Cleaner Script
 Shell script is used to deep clean a Flutter project

+Another alternative to [Melos](https://pub.dev/packages/melos) or [Puby](https://pub.dev/packages/puby)

 # Features
 - [x] Scan all Flutter projects in your directory